AdesisNetlife/yawds/README.md

 There are two configuration files you can adapt to your needs: `environment.ini` and `packages.ini`

 Here are both files in-line commented.
-Note that you should comment the option you do not need
+Note that you should comment the options you do not need

 ##### environment.ini